lmzintgraf/gp_pref_elicit/README.md

 ```
 in a terminal and go to `http://0.0.0.0:5000/` in a web browser of your choice
 (I tested a few, but can't guarantee it works everywhere).
-There you should find the starting page of the survey.
+There you should find the starting page of the experiment.
+Flags: `-t` to skip the tutorial, `-d` for debug mode.